Rhinostone/gina/README.md

 Note that this is optional since logs are output like for other frameworks: you can catch those while writing your daemon starting script on you production server.

-So to handle log storage for your application, you have 2 options.
+So to handle log storage for your application, you have 2 options: see 2nd & 3rd Methods.

-__1) Old school way__
+__2nd Method - Old school way__
 ```tty
 gina bundle:start frontend @myproject > /usr/local/var/log/gina/frontend.myproject.domain.log 2>&1
 ```